John McCain, US war hero and political maverick, dead at 81 - AFP

 From abroad, Canadian Prime Minister Justin Trudeau said McCain's "lifetime of public service" was "an inspiration to millions," while Israeli Prime Minister Benjamin Netanyahu praised him as "a great American patriot" whose "support for Israel never wavered."

-Across the Pacific, the China Daily referred to him as a "titan of American politics" and "conscience of the Republican party."
+"He stood for an America that is a reliable and close partner.
+An America, that takes responsibility for others out of strength, and stands by its values and principles even in difficult moments -- and bases its leadership on it," he said.

-Praise for McCain however was not universal: comments on the far-right Breitbart website slammed him for voting against the Obamacare repeal.
-Some even revived a debunked smear that McCain divulged secrets when he was a Vietnamese prisoner and participated in propaganda films.
+Praise for McCain however was not universal: comments on the far-right Breitbart website slammed him as a RINO (Republican In Name Only) for voting against the Obamacare repeal and for criticizing Trump.

-Chinese social media users called him an "enemy of China" for his hawkish foreign policy views.

-"Another anti-China warrior is down, godspeed, you can finally rest, there’s no China in heaven," wrote one user on the Twitter-like Weibo.